COVID-19 Update: We are open and serving our clients. Learn More >>>

 If a pre- or postnuptial agreement is in place that addresses the issue of alimony, in the absence of fraud or some other illegality, the agreement is binding.
 Many such agreements address support.
 In some cases a pre- or post-nuptial agreement will state that neither party will be entitled to support- permanent or otherwise.

 Divorce proceedings are emotional and complicated.
 There are many factors that a judge will consider in making a determination about support, property division and child custody.
 It is important that you have experienced representation.
-The staff at the Law Offices of Stephen Bilkis & Associates has years of experience successfully representing clients in New York Supreme Court and Family Court who are seeking spousal support or maintenance, or who are seeking modifications to support orders.
+The spousal support attorneys serving New York at Stephen Bilkis & Associates has years of experience successfully representing clients in New York Supreme Court and Family Court who are seeking spousal support or maintenance, or who are seeking modifications to support orders.
 Whether you are seeking spousal support or defending against it, we will advocate for you at every step.
 Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
-We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.
+We represent clients in the following locations: Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.

 Client Reviews